Michigan Highways: Since 1997.

 2. Concurrently with I-75 between Exit 227 east of Prudenville and Exit 215 west of West Branch.
 (11.4 miles)

-Memorial Highways: New!
-The following Memorial Highway designation has been officially assigned to a part of M-55 by the Michigan Legislature:
+Memorial Highways: The following Memorial Highway designation has been officially assigned to a part of M-55 by the Michigan Legislature:

 • Gold Star Mothers Memorial Highway – "Highway M-55 from the point of beginning in Manistee County and continuing east to the intersection of M-55 and M-115 in Wexford County..."
 From MDOT: "American Gold Star Mothers, Inc., established in 1928, is a group of women whose sons and daughters died while serving in the U.S. Armed Forces.
 To honor their children, members of the organization work with and support other veterans' organizations, volunteer at veterans' hospitals, and support the mothers of veterans who died while serving."